samindaa/DRLND_p2_continuous_control/Report.md

 ### Ideas for Future Work

 In this project, we have committed to implement the agent using A2C algorithm.
-There are other distributed algorithms we could have used to solve the environment and compare the performance, such as A3C, [PPO](https://arxiv.org/pdf/1707.06347.pdf), [D4PG](https://openreview.net/pdf?id=SyZipzbCb), [DDPG](https://arxiv.org/pdf/1509.02971.pdf), so on.
+There are other distributed algorithms we could have used to solve the environment and compare the performance, such as A3C, [PPO](https://arxiv.org/pdf/1707.06347.pdf), [D4PG](https://openreview.net/pdf?id=SyZipzbCb), [DDPG](https://arxiv.org/pdf/1509.02971.pdf), [Q-PRO](https://arxiv.org/pdf/1611.02247.pdf), [Off-Policy Actor-Critic](http://incompleteideas.net/papers/Degris-OffPAC-ICML-2012.pdf), so on.
 It is also interesting to see whether we can learn the same agent behavior from the raw signals.